icon The Best Ways to Improve Your Critical Thinking Skills | HRDQ

 Good critical thinking skills will help employees succeed in their jobs and move forward in their careers.
 Thinking through challenging situations is essential in order to be able to grow.
 Knowing how to apply the right thinking around a task will give you the ability to go far.

-This tool will help participants arrive at more stable, effective solutions and decisions through observing how to build the skills that are the foundation of the critical thinking process and learning how to apply a consistent thought process to any situation that requires a resolution or action.
+Critical Thinking Fundamentals is a research-based tool that will help participants arrive at more stable, effective solutions and decisions through observing how to build the skills that are the foundation of the critical thinking process and learning how to apply a consistent thought process to any situation that requires a resolution or action.

-Critical Thinking Fundamentals has been designed to help participants arrive at more stable, effective solutions and decisions -- first by learning how to build the skills that are foundational to the critical thinking process, including the ability to reason, to predict consequences, and to evaluate the merit of potential conclusions, and second by learning how to apply a consistent thought process to any situation that requires a resolution or action.
+Critical Thinking Fundamentals has been designed to help participants arrive at more stable, effective solutions and decisions – first, by learning how to build the skills that are foundational to the critical thinking process, including the ability to reason, predict consequences, and evaluate the merit of potential conclusions, and second, by learning how to apply a consistent thought process to any situation that requires a resolution or action.
 Effective critical thinking requires the ability to seek a broad perspective on the issue as well as the ability to narrow an issue down to make a proper decision.
 It is from this perspective that we have developed a model for critical thinking, which serves as the framework for the program.

 Comments